PredictiveEcology/Require/README.md

 # Conclusion

-`Require` package offers a simple, lightweight, package focused around a single function.
+`Require` package offers a simple, lightweight, package focused around a single function that is resilient to being called multiple times (unlike `install.packages`).
-The package has very few dependencies and so can be used to install packages without interfering with itself.
+The package has two dependencies (`data.table` and `remotes`) and so can be used to install packages without interfering with itself.

 ## Contributions